fbrunelli94/dblscan-csa-raptor/README.md

 make test
 ```

-Author : Laurent Viennot, Inria 2019
+Author of the original upstream repository: Laurent Viennot, Inria 2019.
+[Acknowledgement to Duc-Minh Phan for implementing a preliminary version of the CSA part.]

-Acknowledgement to Duc-Minh Phan for implementing a preliminary version of the CSA part.
+Authors of blscan implementation: Filippo Brunelli, Laurent Vienont Inria 2022.